What is Suffolk like?

 Ipswich itself is somewhat under-appreciated when it comes to property.
 The town itself boasts some very fine enclaves which offer a superb array of houses, from handsome Victorian villas to spacious post-war family homes.
 But it is for the country and coastal property that people come to Suffolk.

-The historic market town of Bury St Edmonds is a major draw, while the countryside that inspired Constable holds many pretty villages.
+The historic market town of Bury St Edmunds is a major draw, while the countryside that inspired Constable holds many pretty villages.

 Rural cottages, townhouses and country estates